 The Sangha will be present.

 Come to New York by bus, train or carpool then join the sangha a day early on Saturday, September 20 at NY Insight for an event called “Preparing the Heart for Action” (register here).
 The big event is Sunday, September 21 when we’ll be marching together as part of the “Faith Coalition.”
 You can get more information about timing and the meeting place for our march on our Invitation to Join the People’s Climate March.

 Our community is also joining and organizing solidarity events, as Brother Protection from Deer Park Monastery describes in his beautiful letter below.
-Contact the organizers of local gatherings or create your own.
 Engage your practice and offer your service.
 Then reach out to your fellow sangha members and encourage them to join you in this truly global moment of true consciousness.